oktadev/okta-blog/_source/_posts/2019-12-17-react-sass.md

 Sass source files come in two flavors.
 The older `.sass` format has now almost completely replaced by the `.scss` syntax.
 The latter is a superset of CSS and lets you paste existing CSS code into the SCSS file without problems.
 Sass compiles the SCSS source files into a single CSS file with the option of minifying the resulting output.
 The resulting file can be included in your web page just like any other CSS style sheet.

-Many CSS frameworks are use Sass to generate their stylesheets.
+Many CSS frameworks use Sass to generate their stylesheets.
 In this tutorial, I will show you how to integrate Zurb's Foundation framework using Sass mixins.
 Using this approach keeps the size of your CSS to a minimum.
 It also gives you the opportunity of more semantic markup.

 ## Create Your React Application with Sass